ggikko/algorithmpractice/README.md

 # algorithmpractice
-practice for many kind of algorithm
+practice for many kind of algorithm.